US Army Crowdsources Ideas to Combat Sexual Assault Crisis

 Sgt.
 Taylor Knueven always knew sexual assault and harassment plagued the U.S. Army.
 But the combat medic’s own assault early last year opened her eyes to the broken system surrounding one of the military’s most infamous problems.

-Earlier this week, Knueven and six other soldiers stood before a panel inside the 18th Airborne Corps headquarters at Fort Bragg, North Carolina, to present ideas on how the Army can revamp the way it deals with sexual assault and harassment.
+Earlier this week, Knueven and six other soldiers went before a panel in the 18th Airborne Corps headquarters at Fort Bragg, North Carolina, to present ideas on how the Army can revamp the way it deals with sexual assault and harassment.

-The Army’s Sexual Harassment/Assault Response and Prevention (SHARP) Program has been the subject of much scrutiny, especially following the murder of Spc.
+The Army’s Sexual Harassment/Assault Response and Prevention Program, also known as SHARP, has been the subject of much scrutiny, especially following the slaying of Spc.
 Vanessa Guillen by a fellow soldier inside a Fort Hood, Texas, armory last April.

 Staff Sgt.
 Shameka Dudley wants to see stale SHARP training PowerPoints replaced with virtual reality scenarios that would offer soldiers a glimpse at assault and harassment scenarios through the eyes of survivors, aggressors and bystanders.